timboormans/SIDN-XML-WHOIS/README.md

 * Sockets or cURL
 * SIDN registrar accreditation
 * Your server firewall allowing outgoing connections
-* Your server IPv4 (and if applicable IPv6) need to added to the SIDN IP whitelist.
+* Your server IPv4 (and if applicable IPv6) needs to added to the SIDN IP whitelist.

-### Notes
+### To-do
-The script is still working great, but needs some maintenance to cope support new functionality as released at the registry:
-* Old pdf documentation should be rewritten to HTML documentation
+* Incorrect old PDF docs need to be rewritten to HTML documentation.

 ## Example
 An example in it's most simple form: